de011/dims/README.md

 Authentication
 --------------
 1. Generate a JWT Token

     - http://localhost:8080/api/authenticate

       header pass the - Username as admin and password as DriveSoft@@!

-      Note
+      Note -

-      1.Attached complete postmen collections, downlad the collection from <https://github.com/de011/idms/blob/main/idms.postman_collection.json>
+      1. Attached complete postmen collections, downlad the collection from <https://github.com/de011/idms/blob/main/idms.postman_collection.json>
          Open the postmen and import and use it.

-     2. MySQL Script downalod from here <https://github.com/de011/idms/blob/main/idms_account.sql>  then  import or Run the all script.
+      3. MySQL Script downalod from here <https://github.com/de011/idms/blob/main/idms_account.sql>  then  import or Run the all script.